Building a Reusable Library of Dashboard Blocks

 Effective metadata includes:

-- Grouping: Logical categorization for easier discovery
+- Grouping: Logical categorization for easier discovery.

-- Size specifications: Default dimensions when added to a dashboard
+- Size specifications: Default dimensions when added to a dashboard.

-- Parameter documentation: Clear descriptions of each parameter's purpose
+- Parameter documentation: Clear descriptions of each parameter's purpose.

-Best Practices for Block Library Development
+Best Practices

 - Test your block.
 Before publishing to the library, test your block with various parameter combinations to ensure it behaves as expected in all scenarios.